obestwalter/mau-mau/README.md

     return game
 ```

 This is the meat of the simulation.
 Here is where all the magic happens. if you call this function a game of Mau Mau will be simulated and a winner is determined. **6 lines of code** including the function header and the return statement.
 You now have read the whole plot of the fascinating Mau Mau story.
-If you want to understand more, you can start digging deeper and visit the definitions of the functions used in the play function.
+If you want to understand more, you can start digging deeper and visit the definitions of the functions used in the `play_game` function.
 Reading and understanding the functions (in whatever order you might prefer) in this file means that you get the picture how a simulation of a simple turn based card game works.

 ### [`cardroom.py`](mau_mau/cardroom.py)